List of humorous units of measurement: Canard (quackery)

 The canard is a unit of quackery created by Andy Lewis in the need for a fractional index measuring pseudoscience.
 It is proposed as an SI unit to replace the old "Crackpot Index" that was presented in 1998.

 The scale is from 0 to 10, with 0 being 'no quackery' and 10 being 'complete quackery'.

 Dirac (information flow)

 Physicist Paul Dirac was known among his colleagues for his precise yet taciturn nature.
 His colleagues in Cambridge jokingly defined a unit of a dirac which was one word per hour.

 Garn (nausea)

 The Garn is a unit used by NASA to measure nausea and travel sickness caused by space adaptation syndrome.
 It is named after astronaut Jake Garn, who was frequently sick during tests and on orbit.
 A score of one Garn means the sufferer is completely incapacitated.

-gkB (irritation)

-The Swedish video game magazine Sega Force, nr 1, 1994, measured irritation in "gram knäckeBröd", or grams of crispbread crumbs per cm2 in a bed where you've just lain down to sleep.

-The Sega Genesis game T2 The Movie had an irritation level of 8.6 gkB, which, according to the magazine: "is so high that you'll need an oxygen mask, and is dangerously close to the 'berzerk' limit, which in Sweden is just over 9 gkB if the summer has been nice".